Naim995/naim-limani/Task1/README.md

   - Check filter functionality for Cash, Payment card and all accounts work correctly
 - Search screen
   - should display Cancel button
+  - should display scan text when user presses on input field
+  - should display "No records have been found.
+Try searchin..." when no searches are found for the given input
   - Search by category
   - Search by account
   - Search by note
   - Search by using '<' and '>' operands
 - Menu screen
   - should display categories, accounts, currencies and seetings icons/buttons
     - categories
       - Show offer page when user tries to add new income category (restricted)
       - Show offer page when user tries to add new expense category (restricted)
       - Rename category
       - Change category icon functionality shows offer page (restricted)
-      - Backup file is created when merging categories
+      - Backup file should be created when merging categories
       - Disable category functionality removes icon from main page and greyes it out in the category list in the menu
     - account
       - Add new account